-(2) An amateur station must not be operated as a beacon station.
+(2) An amateur station must not be operated as an amateur beacon station.

-Note A beacon station is an amateur station used solely for the purpose of identifying propagation conditions between the location of the beacon station and other locations.
+Note An amateur beacon station is an amateur station used solely for the purpose of identifying propagation conditions between the location of the station and other locations.
 An amateur beacon station is authorised under an apparatus licence, not this Class Licence.
 Apparatus licences are issued under a process outlined in Part 3.3 of the Act.

+(3) An amateur station must not be operated as an amateur repeater station.

-(3) An amateur station must not be operated solely or principally for:
+(4) An amateur station must be operated solely or principally for:

-(a) the automatic reception of:

-(i) radio signals from amateur stations; or

-(ii) signals from a public telecommunications network; or
+(a) the automatic reception of signals from a public telecommunications network; or

-(b) the automatic retransmission by radiocommunications of:

-(i) the radio signals mentioned in subparagraph (a) (i); or
+(b) the automatic retransmission by radiocommunications of the signals received in accordance with paragraph (a).

-(ii) the signals mentioned in subparagraph (a) (ii).

 Note Such automatic reception and automatic retransmission means that a station is operating as an amateur repeater station.
 An amateur repeater station is authorised under an apparatus licence, not this Class Licence.
 Apparatus licences are issued under a process outlined in Part 3.3 of the Act.

 10 Interference